KetanMann/Text_2_Img_Diffusion_Model_Training_Script/README.md

 #### All 32x32 images at different epochs of training, were upscaled(256x256) to make this gif.
 That's why it is hazy.
 ![Epoch_Progression](training_progress.gif)
 ### Test this Repo -> Testing_Repo_Txt2Img.ipynb
+This repo is for advanced prompt-based text2img diffusion training from Scratch.
+If you only want class label conditioned, see my repo for class-conditioned diffusion.
 ## Table of Contents

 - [Features](#features)